Ger-23/whats_the_word/README.md

      - Set _key_ to PORT and _value_ to 8000.

-     - Link Heroku app to Github repository.
+     - Link Heroku app to Github repository in Deploy section.

-     - Deploy
+     - Click Deploy Branch.

+     - When build complete and successful click Open App.

 ## Credits